apollographql/apollo-client/docs/source/apollo-client/react.md

 {
   loading: boolean,
   errors: Error[],
-  postReply: Data, // only when the mutation has returned }
+  createPost: Data, // only when the mutation has returned }
 ```